JAndrassy/WiFiEspAT/README.md

 ### the WiFi object differences

 * `init` command to set the Serial interface used for communication
+* `beginEnterprise` AT 2 only. to connect to WPA2 Enterprise network (sorry, it is not tested)
 * `setPersistent` to set the remembering of the following WiFi connection (see the SetupPersistentWiFiConnection.ino tool example)
 * `setAutoConnect` to set the automatic connection to remembered WiFi AP
 * `scanNetworks` optionally can be called with array of type `WiFiApData[]` to fill